Channel Islands National Marine Sanctuary Soundscape Report

 Rose plots (24 hour clock) of hourly proportion of fish chorusing detected for five fish species in the Channel Islands National Marine Sanctuary.

-Radial plots showing the proportion of sampled acoustic data containing detections of fish chorusing, summarized by hour of day, for bocaccio (Sebastes paucispinis), plainfin midshipman (Porichthys notatus), white seabass (Atractoscion nobilis), and unknown fish species UF310 at listening stations CI01 and CI04 in the Channel Islands National Marine Sanctuary.
+Radial plots showing the proportion of sampled acoustic data containing detections of fish chorusing, summarized by hour of day, for bocaccio (Sebastes paucispinis), plainfin midshipman (Porichthys notatus), white seabass (Atractoscion nobilis), and unknown fish species UF310 at listening stations CI01 and CI04 in Channel Islands National Marine Sanctuary.
 Recording at CI01 spanned from November 2018 to September 2021 and CI04 recording spanned from November 2018 to November 2021.
 Daily chorusing activity for each fish species is the number of days with chorusing presence per number of days recorded.
 Credit: Emma Beretta/CIRES and NOAA

 When are the seasonal biologically-important times for whales?